TaitoUnited/full-stack-template/README.md

     $ taito db open     # access using a command-line tool
     $ taito db proxy    # access using a database GUI tool
+    $ taito db import: ./database/file.sql # import a file

 Run all tests:

     $ taito unit        # unit tests
     $ taito test        # integration and end-to-end tests

+Start shell on a container:

+    $ taito shell: admin
+    $ taito shell: client
+    $ taito shell: server

 Stop containers:

     $ taito stop

-List all project related links:
+List all project related links and open one of them in browser:

     $ taito open -h
+    $ taito open xxx

 The commands listed above work also for server environments (`feature`, `dev`, `test`, `staging`, `prod`).
 Some examples for dev environment: